hashicorp/nomad/website/source/guides/acl.html.markdown

 1. Set `enabled = true` in the [`acl` stanza](/docs/agent/configuration/acl.html#enabled).
 1. Set `authoritative_region` in the [`server` stanza](/docs/agent/configuration/server.html#authoritative_region).
 1. For servers outside the authoritative region, set `replication_token` in the [`acl` stanza](/docs/agent/configuration/acl.html#replication_token).
 Replication tokens should be `management` type tokens which are either created in the authoritative region, or created as Global tokens.
-1. Restarting the Nomad server to pick the new configuration.
+1. Restart the Nomad server to pick up the new configuration.

 Please take care to restart the servers one at a time, and ensure each server has joined and is operating correctly before restarting another.